 Greet people with these phrases, depending on the time of day:

 - Buenos días / buen dia – Good morning/day!
 Use this in the morning and even into the early afternoon (before lunch).

 - Buenas tardes – Good afternoon!
 Use this in the middle of the day and even into dusk hours.

 - Buenas noches – Good night!
 Use this when it’s dark out.

-This sign we spotted at a cafe in Mexico seems to be a humorous attempt to help train patrons on the courtesies of using greetings.
+This sign we spotted at a cafe in Guanajuato, Mexico, seems to be a humorous attempt to help train patrons on the courtesies of using greetings.

 “Mucho gusto” is a key phrase to say whenever meeting people in Mexico.
 But depending on whether meeting a man or a woman, there’s further cultural etiquette to follow.